Brown Violetear, Colibri delphinae, Colibrí Pardo

 The Brown Violetear (Colibri delphinae)

-Breeding: The breeding behavior of the Brown Violetear typically involves elaborate courtship displays by males to attract females.
+Breeding: The breeding behavior of the Brown Violetear involves elaborate courtship displays by males to attract females.
 Nests are small cup-shaped structures made of plant fibers and placed in trees or shrubs.
-The female typically incubates the eggs while the male may assist in defending the nest.
+The female incubates the eggs while the male may assist in defending the nest.

 Distribution